wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/working-with-contours.rst

       _, contours, _ = cv2.findContours(binary_img, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)

-In most cases, you want only one contour which is the retroreflective target.
-However, if there is noise that was not filtered out by morphological operations, you could end up with more in your contour list.
-A common way to select which contour to use is to simply use the largest.
+In cases where there is only one vision target, you can just take the largest contour and assume that that is the target you are looking for.
+When there is more than one vision target, you can use size, shape, fullness, and other properties to filter unwanted contours out.

 .. tabs::